brianloveswords/hookshot/README.md

 ## Every configuration requires a `config` section

 [config]
-port = 5712                      # Port to run hookshot server
+## Port to run hookshot server.
+Defaults to 1469.
+port = 5712

+## Key for message verification
-secret = "your v secure pass"    # Key for message verification checkout_root = "/tmp/checkouts" # Directory to store checkouts.
-Must be writeable. log_root = "/var/logs/hookshot"  # Directory to store logs.
-Must be writeable
+secret = "your v secure pass"

+## Directory to store checkouts.
+Must be writeable.
+Defaults to
+## $XDG_DATA_HOME/hookshot/checkouts (~/.local/share/hookshots/checkouts)
+checkout_root = "/tmp/checkouts"

+## Directory to store logs.
+Must be writeable.
+Defaults to
+## $XDG_DATA_HOME/hookshot/logs (~/.local/share/hookshots/logs)
+log_root = "/var/log/hookshot"

-hostname = "10.20.30.40"         # Externally accessible hostname or IP.
+## Externally accessible hostname or IP.
+This will be sent as part of any
+## outgoing webhook requests so a consumer can create complete URLs.
+hostname = "10.20.30.40"

 ## `env.*` sections are optional.
 They represent extra data that will be sent to
 ## repositories that might need extra that shouldn't be stored in the repository